How UK Couples Can Plan a Destination Wedding in Spain

 Details with context: capturing your surroundings, from flowers to landscapes, to tell the full story of your day

 My experience photographing hundreds of weddings in the UK allows me to bring a relaxed, natural approach to weddings anywhere in Spain.
+I’ve also written a blog post explaining documentary wedding photography and why it’s such a great choice for your wedding day.

 Tips for a Smooth, Stress-Free Wedding Day